Dynalon/jquery-lazy-gist/README.md

 ## PS

-Please provide feedback or create issues!
+Please provide feedback or create issues (if there are any)!